 Hetrick's book indicates their are 30 silver inlays, and among these he was counting the cut-out lock bolt plate, which has three perforations.
 One of the silver-inlays is horseshoe shaped, and surrounds the tang of the barrel.
 The lock has a rat tail plate, and the lock panel in the stock has a graceful pointed tail.
 A silver plate embedded in the barrel has the name "Moses Wright".
 Hetrick reports that because of a dispute between Moses Wright and Peter White, the rifle was sold to an individual named Chrisman who harvested 42 whitetails with it.
 Ranking it among other Bedford County rifles, Hetrick said he believed this Peter White rifle was probably the finest.

-The Moses Wright part of the newspaper article is almost certainly wrong.
-Click here to understand why the dual markings probably mean that Moses Wright was an apprentice of Peter White.
+The part of the newspaper article that claims the rifle was made for Moses Wright is almost certainly wrong.
+Click here to understand why the dual markings probably mean that the gunsmith Moses Wright was an apprentice of Peter White.
+It appears that Calvin Hetrick was unaware that Moses Wright was a major gunsmith in Ohio, having moved there in his mid-20s.

 Return to Gunsmith Index